-Below are 13 practical and ethical guidelines for wildcrafting.??
-We have put these together based on what we have learned from our mentors and decades of collective experience wild crafting food and medicine.?
+Below are 13 practical and ethical guidelines for wildcrafting.
+We have put these together based on what we have learned from our mentors and decades of collective experience wildcrafting food and medicine.
 Our hope is that this will inspire you to join us in a collective responsibility for stewarding our wild lands, and if you choose to wildcraft, that you may do so in a thoughtful, educated, and responsible manner.

+Thank you to the original land stewards, the indigenous tribes who tend with deep understanding and wisdom to create abundantly healthy landscapes.
 Thank you to all our wild-hearted and plant-loving teachers, Gary Nahban, David Holiday, Kathi Keville, Candis Cantin, Donna d’Terra; the inspiration of Robin Wall Kimmerer and the Honorable Harvest, and Howie Brounstein’s guidelines on wildcrafting, for inspiring us to create this resource.

 1. Follow the abundance

 2. Avoid and protect unusual, threatened and endangered plants

 4. Browse, don’t graze